JohnSnowLabs/spark-nlp/docs/en/install.md

 4. Now you can attach your notebook to the cluster and use Spark NLP!

 NOTE: Databrick's runtimes support different Apache Spark major releases.
-Please make sure you choose the correct Spark NLP Maven pacakge name (Maven Coordinate) for your runtime from our [Pacakges Cheatsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)
+Please make sure you choose the correct Spark NLP Maven pacakge name (Maven Coordinate) for your runtime from our [Packages Cheatsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)

 #### Databricks Notebooks